snljty/2d_Ising_Metropolis_Monte_Carlo_simulation/README.txt

 Do not just double-click this program, run it within a command console instead.

-before running, make sure the encoding of the console is set to UTF-8, which you can achieve by input "chcp 65001" and press <Enter> under Windows.
+Before running, make sure the encoding of the console is set to UTF-8, which you can achieve by input "chcp 65001" and press <Enter> under Windows.

 Under Windows OS, do not run under a cmd or powershell environment, as it does not support the escape code by default.
 A cygwin console, a cmder console, or a "Windows terminal" is suggested.

 Under Linux OS, compile with "-m" option while using gcc.

+There was a Python version years before, but the drawing method is not elegant enough.
+M ay be pushed later.

+"step" may sometimes be greater than 2^32-1, which is usually the largest "unsigned int", but change it to "unsigned long long int" may cause a lot of troubles.
+Hence if you want more steps, just run a shorter time and then continue running with "-f Metropolis_Monte_Carlo_result.txt" using the old result until reaching your expecting steps.

 Looking forward to feedback by email to snljty@sina.com .